-Thanks to federal funding from the New Horizons for Seniors program, we were able to offer a new and exciting community art project this spring.
+Thanks to Government of Canada funding from the New Horizons for Seniors program, we were able to offer a new and exciting community art project this spring.

 These workshops were free to seniors and elders aged 55 and older, and were open and inclusive to everyone in their senior years.
-More than 30 seniors/elders in Whitehorse, Tagish and Haines Junction took part.
+About 40 seniors/elders in Whitehorse, Tagish and Haines Junction took part.
 We documented the process through photos, videos, and short vignettes (see the links below).

 Find out more about a contest we are running in connection with this project.
 You have a chance to win a $50 gift certificate to our gallery.